space232/owospace/README.md

 Yes, I do like me a bit of astrology too.

-- I'm currently working on: Minecraft @LunarCubeNetwork
-- I am learning: Vue and GraphQL.
+⌨️ - I'm currently working on: Minecraft @LunarCubeNetwork 📝 - I am learning: Vue and GraphQL.
-- I'm looking to collaborate on literally anything to do with computers.
+🧑‍🤝‍🧑 - I'm looking to collaborate on literally anything to do with computers.
-- You are welcome to ask me about anything, i'm happy to help.
+💬 - You are welcome to ask me about anything, i'm happy to help.
-- Reach me@spce.moe
+📨 - Reach me@spce.moe
-- Resume link?

 ## Languages and Tools I use:
 <a href=""><img alt="Vue" width="50px" src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fdwglogo.com%2Fwp-content%2Fuploads%2F2017%2F09%2FVue_js_logo.png&f=1&nofb=1"></a>